GreenAntTech/JSphere/10_ELEM_CREATE_COMPONENT.md

 *   `el.define$({...})`: This method is used to define the component's lifecycle methods and any custom properties or methods.
 *   `template$: (props) => /*html*/`...`: This defines our component's HTML.
     *   The `/*html*/` comment is a common IDE hint for syntax highlighting.
     *   We've included inline `<style>` for simplicity in this example.
-In a real application, you might use the `onStyle$` method or link to an external CSS file.
+In a real application, you might use the `style$` method or link to an external CSS file.
     *   Notice the `el-id="message"` on the `<p>` tag and `el-id="greetButton"` on the `<button>`.
 These are crucial for accessing these specific elements from our JavaScript.

 ---